-Through the programme’s taught modules you will gain fundamental knowledge around energy and environmental aspects of the built environment.
-Several of these modules are shared with some of our other postgraduate master’s courses, which will enable you to network with other students and make connections.
+Through the programme’s taught modules, you will gain fundamental knowledge around energy and environmental aspects of the built environment.
+Several of these modules are shared with some of our other postgraduate master’s courses, which will enable you to network with other students.
 You will also undertake most specialist modules which focus on developing discipline-specific skills and knowledge in conducting sound evidence-based building performance evaluations.

 You will complete all taught modules in year one.
 During the summer, you will work on your dissertation.